 How To Create Online Courses

-How to educate groups of users with custom planning, different types of online classes, and homework assignments using the built-in Members Area.
+How to educate groups of users with custom planning, different types of online classes, and homework assignments using the built-in Members Area

 You can design online courses by organizing lectures into sections.
 Each lecture in the section can include a video, webinar, page with custom blocks, homework, or test.